wazzamatazz/string-cache/src/Jaahas.StringCache/README.md

 Jaahas.StringCache provides a string cache that can provide a more performant alternative to .NET's built-in `string.Intern()` method.
 This library is inspired by Sergey Teplyakov's blog post on [string interning performance](https://sergeyteplyakov.github.io/Blog/benchmarking/2023/12/10/Intern_or_Not_Intern.html).

-The library offers both custom string caching using `ConcurrentDictionary` and a wrapper around native string interning, allowing you to choose the approach that best fits your performance requirements.
+The library offers both custom string caching using `ConcurrentDictionary<TKey, TValue>` and a wrapper around native string interning, allowing you to choose the approach that best fits your requirements.

+More information can be found on [GitHub](https://github.com/wazzamatazz/string-cache).

 # How to Use